equalitie/banjax/README.md

 BotSniffer
 ==========
 Bot sniffer reports the detail of each transaction to BotBanger to test the requester against a pre-learned model to see if the behavior of the ip resembles a bot.
-The only config is the zmq socket port where BotSniffer should publish the log into:
+The data are encrypted using AES-GCM mode with subscription "botbanger_log" in clear text.
+The config is the zmq socket port where BotSniffer should publish the log into as well as the passphrase.
+The passphrase will be hashed by SHA256 to generate the encryption key for 32-byte AES-GCM.
+The encrypted token is organized as follows:

+    12BytesIV|ENCRYPTEDDATE|16BytesAuthtoken

+With | stand for concatination with no separator.

 Sample Attacks:
 ---------------